yimuchen/dotfiles/README.md

 ## Shell (ZSH)

-The manager system [oh-my-zsh] will be used to handle the primary tools.
+The manager system [`oh-my-zsh`][oh-my-zsh] will be used to handle the primary tools.
 Additional configuration that helps with day-to-day tasks on specific machines, as well as additional settings for the plugins will be added to the contents of the [`zsh`](zsh) folder.
 A simple parsing is done on the main `zshrc` script to determine the machine type and load in the required methods.

-Assuming that you already have zsh installed, the settings can be loaded in with the following commands:
+Assuming that you already have `zsh` installed, the settings can be loaded in with the following commands:

 ```bash